simular-ai/Agent-S/README.md

 ## 🥳 Updates
 - [x] **2025/08/01**: Agent S2.5 is released (gui-agents v0.2.5): simpler, better, and faster!
 New SOTA on [OSWorld-Verified](https://os-world.github.io)!
 - [x] **2025/07/07**: The [Agent S2 paper](https://arxiv.org/abs/2504.00906) is accepted to COLM 2025!
 See you in Montreal!
+- [x] **2025/04/27**: The Agent S paper won the Best Paper Award 🏆 at ICLR 2025 Agentic AI for Science Workshop!
 - [x] **2025/04/01**: Released the [Agent S2 paper](https://arxiv.org/abs/2504.00906) with new SOTA results on OSWorld, WindowsAgentArena, and AndroidWorld!
 - [x] **2025/03/12**: Released Agent S2 along with v0.2.0 of [gui-agents](https://github.com/simular-ai/Agent-S), the new state-of-the-art for computer use agents (CUA), outperforming OpenAI's CUA/Operator and Anthropic's Claude 3.7 Sonnet Computer-Use!
 - [x] **2025/01/22**: The [Agent S paper](https://arxiv.org/abs/2410.08164) is accepted to ICLR 2025!